koogar/HardwareSerialMonitor/Libre/WeeHardwareStatServer.Gnat.PhatStats/README.md

 - Linux support

 #  Note
-This was primarily written to use LibreHardwareMonitor to output stats to a serial port for use with Gnat Stats written by Rupert Hirst and Colin Conway. https://hackaday.io/project/19018-gnat-stats-tiny-oled-pc-performance-monitor
+This was primarily written to use OpenHardwareMonitor to output stats to a serial port for use with Gnat Stats written by Rupert Hirst and Colin Conway. https://hackaday.io/project/19018-gnat-stats-tiny-oled-pc-performance-monitor

 However, the windows application that comes with it uses .net framework along with  OpenHardwareMonitor which was forked by LibreHardwareMonitor.